Learn more about our Campus Partners.

 This information is updated frequently - please continue to check back for updates throughout the term.

+The ARS Testing Center will be open for scheduling Monday through Friday from 9 AM until 4 PM during the summer.
 Students who need to speak with a staff member should email firstname.lastname@example.org with a brief explanation of their questions/concerns, and a staff member will contact the student to make an appointment if necessary.
 All documentation sent to the office in request of an accommodation must either be emailed or faxed, or the provider can fill out the online Documentation of Disability Form to attach documents.

 Students needing to request alternative texts for their courses should fill out the form as soon as possible to allow us ample time to request these resources.
 Please remember that obtaining these alternative formats can take time, and we want to make sure that you have them when classes begin, not later in the semester.
 For students requiring CART services, that form should be filled out NOW.
-Supplementary Notetaking requests will also need to be submitted as soon as possible, and certainly BEFORE the January 10, 2022 start date.
+Supplementary Notetaking requests will also need to be submitted as soon as possible, and certainly BEFORE the semester start date.
 Waiting until the start of classes may result in a delay given the volume of requests we receive.
 The forms can be located on our website here:

 Alternative Format/E-Text Request: https://ars.unc.edu/students/requestforms/alternative-format-e-text-request